FindMySchool LogoFindMySchool

 Who it suits: families who want a values-led Church of England primary with strong Year 6 outcomes, clear routines, and a credible early reading focus, and who are comfortable engaging early with admissions planning in an oversubscribed setting.

 The evidence points to a strong school for outcomes and culture.
-Key Stage 2 attainment is well above England averages, and the most recent inspection graded the school Good overall, with outstanding judgements in behaviour, personal development, and early years.
+Key Stage 2 attainment is secure, with 70% meeting the expected standard in reading, writing and maths combined and an overall primary ranking of 2,730th out of 14,978.
+The most recent inspection graded the school Good overall, with outstanding judgements in behaviour, personal development, and early years.

 The school publishes an admissions policy and catchment information through Essex admissions materials.
 In practice, catchment rules and oversubscription criteria matter most when demand exceeds places, so families should check how their address aligns with the priority admission area for the relevant year.